Stories That Can Heal The World

 Stories can still embrace the harsh, the burning, and the desolate while mixing in the hopeful, the supportive, and the constructive.
 All that matters is that listeners are pointed in the right direction once the words stop.

 Yes, life is confusing and full of facts.
-That is why we spend so much time in our lives wondering which ones to prioritize, which ones to choose, and which direction to follow.
+That is why we spend so much of our time wondering which ones to prioritize, which ones to choose, and which direction to follow.

 Now take storytelling, the art of acknowledging facts, organizing them, trimming down fruitless arcs, and leading to conclusions that we think are useful to readers, to listeners.
 Think about the energy required to master the dreaded blank page.

-Now apply those same skills to the facts in our daily lives, and we quickly realize that the art of storytelling, beyond the art, is an essential life skill.
+Applying those same skills to the facts in our daily lives, we realize that the art of storytelling, beyond the art, is an essential life skill.
 And good storytelling is also a shield against stories of the bad kind, the ones that depress, sadden, and demotivate.

 Once we stop staring at the facts and start paying attention to the arcs, the world never feels the same.